NALTP/Rules/README.md

     - (d) The fourth round of map voting will conclude no later than 48 hours after the draft.
       - (i) Drafted players will receive a ballot to rank the remaining maps in order of preference.
       - (ii) Map votes will be counted via ranked choice vote with the top submissions being accepted.
+        - (1) The number of submissions accepteded will be equal to half of the maps to be played in each respective league rounded up.
     - (e) For Minors and Novice leagues, two slots may be filled via community maps during the season as announced by the CRC.
     - (f) The CRC will insert the winning maps into the regular season schedule at their discretion.
+  - (1) CRC selected maps
+    - (a) The CRC will fill in the remaining half of the map pool for each league following the community vote.
+    - (b) The CRC will select maps based on the following criteria:
+      - (1) Maps may only follow the traditional "CTF" format.
+      - (2) Maps must be considered viable for competitive play at CRC discretion.
+      - (3) Maps must have received prior testing in the form of pubs, tournaments, or league play.
+      - (4) One selection must not have been featured in the previous three seasons of the tier in question.

 #### Section C - Playoffs
   - (1) Major League: